innxrmxst/visual-random/README.md

-# Simple script for visualizing the data generation of random 'x' and 'y' values ​​on a graph.
+# Simple to visualize the data generation of random 'x' and 'y' values ​​on a graph.

 ![alt text](https://github.com/innxrmxst/visual-random/blob/main/example.png?raw=true)